-If less than five NFs have entered teams for a CSIO, the invitation may be extended to include two teams per NF (including the host team).
-Before the start of the Event, at the latest at the technical meeting, each NF with two teams must decide which team competes for FEI Nations Cup^{TM} points.
+If less than five NFs have entered a team for a CSIO, the invitation may be extended to include two teams per NF (including the host team).
+Before the start of the first Competition of the Event each NF with two teams must decide which team competes for points, if applicable.